 - voluntarily quit the team for personal reasons.

-A: Although admissions offices can refuse the admission of any student, thereby effectively refusing an athletic scholarship, coaches and athletic departments typically have a good sense of what to expect from their admissions office.
+A: Coaches.
+Although admissions offices can refuse the admission of any student, thereby effectively refusing an athletic scholarship, coaches and athletic departments typically have a good sense of what to expect from their admissions office.
 This allows coaches to scout and recruit players who they can reasonably expect to earn admission.

 Q: Does every student-athlete receive a 100% or "full" scholarship?